secretGeek/today-i-learned-staging/typescript/getting_started.md

 Knowing what these mysterious things mean is part of the magic of being a web developer in 2017.
 Know one knows the whole path around the elephant.

-## Configure a task runner in vs code...
+## Configure a task runner in vs code

 Press `ctrl shift P` (and do it sort of casually, like you knew that was the right thing to do all along)